LeandroCarlino/LeandroCarlino/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Technologies: HTML, CSS, BOOTSTRAP, JAVASCRIPT
+Technologies: HTML, CSS, BOOTSTRAP, JAVASCRIPT, ANGULAR